-For the first half of 2018, the Matthews Korea Fund returned -11.72% (Investor Class), while its benchmark, the Korea Composite Stock Price Index, fell -9.13% over the same period.
-For the quarter ending June 30, the Fund returned -9.90% (Investor Class), while its benchmark returned -9.37%.
+For the quarter ended September 30, 2018, the Matthews Korea Fund returned -1.48% (Investor Class), while its benchmark, the Korea Composite Stock Price Index, returned 1.04% over the same period.

 Performance Contributors and Detractors:

 The Fund underperformed its benchmark during the quarter.
 The Fund was underweight in industrials relative to the benchmark, which detracted from performance.
 Industrials including shipbuilding and the construction sector had a strong run-up in stock prices during the quarter, perhaps on rising oil prices.
 Our focus tends to be more on long-term growth driven by domestic consumption.
 This means our exposure to industrials tends to be underweight in the portfolio.

 Also detracting from our performance was our stock selection in the health care sector.
 Hugel and Interojo, two health care stocks in our portfolio, experienced volatility during this quarter.
 Hugel, a pharmaceutical company that manufactures botulinum toxin, the main ingredient for Botox, suffered from declining demand among Chinese distributors.
 Interojo, a manufacturer of hydrogel lenses, faced a tougher domestic business environment, resulting in lower sales.
 We believe the sector as a whole presents attractive opportunities for long-term growth, however, as we expect demand for health care services to rise.

 Our holdings in the information technology sector were on balance a positive contributor to performance during the quarter.
 While the sector as a whole generated slightly negative returns during the quarter on softening demand for technology products, we were underweight the sector relative to the benchmark.
 In addition, our stock selection within the sector contributed to returns, as our IT holdings generated positive returns in aggregate.